Feliz-SZK/Neutron/README.md

 ----
 ### Somethin Personal

->>I wrote this back in college, it's when I realized writing code ain't that bad, you just gotta have a sense of purpose.
+>>I wrote this back in college, it's when I realized writing code ain't that bad; you just gotta have a sense of purpose, you know.
-Talking about life and whatnots, I ain't no stranger to self-loathing or what kids call Heartache these days; I've added these Quotes I like and some of my own.
-They're kind of childish but I hope it brings a smile to your face; till then take care and don't be another brick in the wall.
+Talking about purpose and whatnots, I ain't no stranger to self-loathing or what kids call Heartache these days; I've added these Quotes I like and some of my own.
+They're kind of childish but I hope it brings a smile to your face; till then take care and don't be another brick in the wall :)
 ----

 ## Precautions